MiguelDzn2/ProjetoCG/rules_to_edit/phases.md

 ## Phase Overview

-The project implements a state machine with two distinct phases:
+The project implements a state machine with three distinct phases:
 1. **Selection Phase**: Allows the user to select one of four 3D instrument models
 2. **Gameplay Phase**: Provides an interactive environment to control the selected instrument
+3. **End Screen Phase**: Displays the final score and options to restart or return to selection

 Each phase has its own:
 - Camera positioning and orientation